mozillascience/fellows-class-2016/danielle/Project-brief-template.md

 **The timeline:**

 - Two week sprint goal:

-    List of tasks
+ - List of tasks

-    List of roadblocks/issues
+ - List of roadblocks/issues

-    1 milestone
+ - 1 milestone

 - One month goal:
-    List of tasks
+ - List of tasks
-    List of roadblocks/issues
+ - List of roadblocks/issues
-    1 milestone
+ - 1 milestone
+ - New sprint

 - Three month goal:
-    Milestones completed
+ - Milestones completed
-    Milestones to do
+ - Milestones to do
+ - New sprint

 - 6 month goal
-    Milestones completed
+ - Milestones completed
-    Milestones to do
+ - Milestones to do
+ - New sprint

 - Mozfest goal
-    Milestones completed
+ - Milestones completed
+ - New sprint

 **Assessment:**
 How will you assess your project?